 Since the process is the same, let us proceed to understand ‘support’, and we will follow it up with the procedure to identify S&R.

 11.2 – The Support

-There is a maximum likely hood that the price could fall till the support, consolidate, absorb all the demand, and then start to move upwards.
+There is a maximum likelihood that the price could fall until the support, consolidate, absorb all the demand, and then start moving upwards.
 The support is one of the critical technical level market participants look for in a falling market.
 The support often acts as a trigger to buy.